 Costs 1 Wirebug.

-Execute a light attack by pressing the X Button.
+Execute a light attack by pressing the X Button in the Switch version and Left-click for PC.

-You can launch monsters onto a wall, an obstacle, or another monster by pressing the Y Button.
+You can launch monsters onto a wall, an obstacle, or another monster by pressing the Y Button (Switch) or C Button (PC).
 This costs one Wirebug per hit and this can be chained multiple times!
 This will cause you to dismount so keep this in mind!

-To chain wall slams, press B to recover your grip onto the monster.
+To chain wall slams, press B Button(Switch) or the Space Bar (PC) to recover your grip onto the monster.
 Be careful though, the subsequent launches will be timed so try launching a monster in an area with opposing walls!

 Also, launching the monster you are currently riding onto another monster will cause that monster to enter its mountable state!